deepayan/deepayan.github.io/index.md

 ---

-For now, this site only contains some analysis of the ongoing COVID-19
+Some (fairly outdated) analysis of the ongoing COVID-19 pandemic:
-pandemic:

 - [How the doubling times of cases (and deaths) have changed over time](covid-19/doubling.html)